Ruby777/Lessons-Learned/README.md

-# Lessons-Learned
-#Lessons Learned at Bloc so far:
+# Lessons Learned at Bloc so far:

     1. Problem Solving
     2. HTML
     3. CSS